• Skip to primary navigation

 Wildfire smoke

-Some wildfire smoke particles are among the finest breathable particles.
+Some wildfire smoke particles are among the finest inhalable particles.
 Wildfires are becoming yearly events now.
-Last year Mike and I put together quick, cheap DIY Filter Fans for less than fifty dollars.
+The last time wildfire smoke hit our area, year Mike and I put together a simple, cheap DIY Filter Fan for less than fifty dollars.
 Ours is much like this one at Texas Air Filters.
+Thanks to Nate Adams, aka Nate the House Whisperer, for getting us started!

 Fine particles (also known as PM2.5): particles generally 2.5 µm in diameter or smaller represent a main pollutant emitted from wildfire smoke, comprising approximately 90% of total particle mass (Vicente et al. 2013; Groβ et al. 2013).
 Fine particles from wildfire smoke are of greatest health concern.
 This group of particles also includes ultrafine particles, which are generally classified as having diameters less than 0.1 µm.